 He appears in the Kelley’s Trade Directories for the town from 1915 through to 1935 at the Cross Street address.
 It is thought that his wife may have continued the business in his place during the war.
 In “Somerset Photographers 1839 – 1939” published by The Somerset and Dorset Family History Society she is mentioned as the business holder for 1915 and Charles as holder from 1919 to 1935 .
 The National Register of 1939 shows him as retired and living with a family in Burnham Road.

 Below are two of Charles’ images showing the fire at what was Hurley’s store between Technical Street and Lower South Street.
-It is believed that he used a bicycle to travel all over the county with his camera.
-It is known that he took numerous photographs in the Brent Knoll area.

 If you can add more information about his man or have images of his you are willing to share please get in touch.